LIFE OF A NURSE

 It is officially time for my The Traveling Nurse dreams to become a reality…Why the heck is my site called “The Traveling Nurse” if I am not a traveling nurse!?
 I began The Traveling Nurse for many reasons: to guide people into and through nursing, life, and travel.
 However, the main reason this platform exists is for so … Read More

 Call me crazy, but I was so excited to work Christmas night shift this year!
 My children’s hospital went above and beyond for these kiddos.
 The outside garden was turned into a winter wonderland and all the kids received their Christmas wish-list items.

 I wish this was not a common theme amongst most hospitals…but unfortunately it remains ever-present.
 Some places less than others, some more than most.
 Nurse bullying is real and it happens more often than not.
-I am so fortunate to work at a zero tolerance nurse bulling establishment…however, I still find it happening.
-How does … Read More
+How does one handle such situations?
+I’ll share with you the best ways I have gotten through sticky situations the … Read More

 Every clinical shift or airplane flight since nursing school, you could find me in my compression socks.
 Compression socks are not just for 80 year-olds in heart failure!
 There are so many benefits to wearing them for long hours on your feet: